Central Virginia

 • 00:17:12

-So this is basically, this is as long as we could possibly take to spend the money, but it could go faster depending on how you know, quickly, you know,
+So this is basically, this is as long as we could possibly take to spend the money, but it could go faster depending on how you know quickly the analysis.

 • 00:17:29